RallyRunner/Project_Showcase/README.md

 Projects related to statistical concepts using R.

 ### Research Design
-A research design proposal to propose a study on bird collisions due to light pollution
+A research design proposal to propose a study on bird collisions due to light pollution.